michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0154.md

 - adj: markedly different from an accepted norm
 - n: a person whose behavior deviates from what is acceptable especially in sexual behavior
 ### Family
-deviate: deviance, deviated, deviates, deviating, deviatingly, deviation+;deviance: deviances;deviating: undeviating;deviation: deviationism, deviations;deviationism: deviationist;deviationist: deviationists;undeviating: undeviatingly
+- deviate: deviance, deviated, deviates, deviating, deviatingly, deviation+
+- deviance: deviances
+- deviating: undeviating
+- deviation: deviationism, deviations
+- deviationism: deviationist
+- deviationist: deviationists
+- undeviating: undeviatingly
 ### Examples
 - But four years ago the Fire Ridge HOA filed a lawsuit, asserting that Marsh's amusement park deviated from approved plans and violated the neighborhood’s covenants.
 - When they deviated from the diet, even after years of compliance, the disease invariably got worse.